'We are still pursuing elimination': Hipkins

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Dr Bloomfield said today's 23 new cases took the total number of cases in the current outbreak to 1108.
+Director-general of health Dr Ashley Bloomfield said the new cases took the total number of cases in the current Delta outbreak to 1108.

 He said 835 of those cases have recovered.